-Currently, AASP is the largest sport and exercise psychology professional association in North America that offers certification to its members.
+Currently, AASP is the only sport and performance psychology association in North America that offers an accredited certification program to qualified professionals.

-If you answered yes to any of the above questions, working with a CC-AASP may be for you!
+If you answered yes to any of the above questions, working with a CMPC may be for you!

 During the last two decades, applied sport and exercise psychology has received significant and increasing attention from athletes, coaches, parents, and the media.
 Consider, for example: